tgfrerer/island/plan.md

 - Rename internal structure to `Batch` instead of `Renderpass` in backend because batch may fit better for *resource transfer*, *compute*, or *draw*.

+### Find a better way to deal with external dependencies

+With external dependencies we mean libraries which help us deal with glm, json, memory allocation, gltf, midi, etc.

+- ideally, external dependencies are treated the same as internal modules;
+  everything is a plug-in.

+- it should be possible to express module dependencies (does this mean we need something like a package manager?)

 ----------------------------------------------------------------------